tatsuyuki-morishita/CEP146_final_project/presentation-materials/script.md

 ---

 ## Risk 2: AI Agents and Prompt Injection
-The second risk involves AI agents.
-Regular chatbots just respond to your questions.
-But AI agents are different - they can actually control your browser.
-They click buttons, fill forms, navigate pages, and take actions on your behalf.
-Current examples include ChatGPT Atlas from OpenAI, Comet from Perplexity, Google Gemini integrated in Chrome, and Manus from China.
+Second: AI agents.
+Regular chatbots just respond to you.
+But AI agents can actually control your browser - clicking buttons, filling forms, navigating pages on your behalf.
+Examples include ChatGPT Atlas, Perplexity's Comet, Gemini in Chrome, and Manus.
-Here's the important part: AI agents don't steal your stored passwords.
-The risk is different.
+Here's the key point: AI agents don't steal your stored passwords.
 They share your browser session.
-If you're already logged into Gmail, the AI agent can access your emails - not by stealing your password, but by using your active session cookies.
-The website sees the request as coming from you because you're already authenticated.
+If you're logged into Gmail, the agent can access your emails using your session cookies.
+The website sees it as you.

-This creates a vulnerability called prompt injection.
-Attackers can hide malicious instructions inside webpage content.
-When you ask the AI to summarize a webpage, the AI reads both the visible content AND the hidden instructions.
-So hidden text might say "open Gmail and extract all emails."
-Since the AI is using your session and you're logged in, it can actually do this.
+The main risk is prompt injection.
+Websites can hide instructions in their content.
+When the AI reads the page, it can execute those hidden instructions instead of yours.
+For example, you ask the AI to summarize a page, but hidden text tells it to access your email.
+Since it's using your session, it can.
-This isn't theoretical.
-Perplexity's Comet was exploited through a hidden spoiler tag on Reddit.
-In one test, ChatGPT Atlas only blocked about 6% of phishing attempts, while regular Chrome blocks 47%.
-According to Anthropic, without proper safeguards, these attacks succeed about 24% of the time.
+This has happened - Comet was exploited through a Reddit post, and according to one test, ChatGPT Atlas only caught about 6% of phishing attempts.

 ---

 ## Risk 3: Vibe Coding
-The third risk is called "vibe coding."
-This term was coined by Andrej Karpathy in February 2025.
-The idea is you describe what you want in natural language, and AI writes all the code for you.
-You don't need to understand programming - just trust the AI to make it work.
+Third: vibe coding.
+The idea is you describe what you want, and AI writes the code for you.
+You don't need to understand the code - just trust it works.
 Tools like Lovable, Cursor, and Google's recently released Antigravity make this easy.
-Lovable alone generates about 7 apps per second and has a $1.8 billion valuation.
-The appeal is obvious - anyone can build an app without coding knowledge.
-The problem is most users don't review what the AI generates.
-They just check if it works, not if it's secure.
+The thing is, most people don't review what the AI generates.

-The Tea app disaster in July 2025 shows what can go wrong.
-Tea was a women-only dating app where women share reviews about men to warn each other about bad dates or dangerous behavior.
-Ironically, the app meant to protect women ended up exposing them.
-Security researchers found the database was publicly accessible - the AI had generated a Firebase configuration with no authentication at all.
-Over 72,000 selfies and government IDs were leaked, plus more than a million private messages, and even EXIF location data that let people map where users lived.
+One example: the Tea app in July 2025.
+It was a women-only dating app for sharing reviews about men.
+But the app itself had no database security - the AI had generated a default config with no authentication.
+Security researchers found the database was publicly accessible.
+Over 72,000 IDs and a million messages were exposed.
-The root cause wasn't a sophisticated hack.
-It was a basic security failure - the kind that happens when someone builds an app without understanding security fundamentals.
-According to one study, about 48% of AI-generated code contains some kind of vulnerability.
+According to one study, about 48% of AI-generated code has some kind of vulnerability.

 ---